Master the Oklahoma Twister Quilt Block: A Confident Beginner's Guide to Perfect Pinwheels 🌀

 Stitch the quarter block rows together

-Here it is from the back side so that you can easily see the pressed SA.
+Here it is from the back side so that you can inspect the pressed SAs.

 Backside of a quarterThat's it.
 We're just 3 seams away from a finished Oklahoma Twister!